zakhikhan/chia-nft-minting-helper/README.md

 10. Continue through the process to mint all NFTs.
 If you have to stop the script, or get an error, you can open the script in a text editor and change the 'i' variable to resume wherever you left off.

+[IMPORTANT NOTE: Please wait at least 1 minute in between minting each NFT.
+In the near future, we will add a function to delay minting automatically, but in the meantime, if you mint too quickly, the mint will fail.]

 ### PYTHON UPLOAD INSTRUCTIONS
 #### For both `upload.py` and `upload_cli.py`:
 1. Set up your python environment, install required modules (only `click` as of right now):